abu14/web-scraping-for-hotel-booking/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/abenezer-tesfaye-191579214/)

-This Python script is designed to scrape hotel information from **Booking.com** using the BeautifulSoup and Requests libraries.
+I wrote this script to scrape hotel information from **Booking.com** using the BeautifulSoup and Requests libraries.
 It automates the process of collecting key hotel details, such as *hotel names, locations, prices, ratings, review counts, distances from the city center, free cancellation status, and direct links to hotel pages*.
 The script sends **HTTP requests** to a user-provided Booking.com search URL, parses the HTML content, and saves the extracted data into a structured CSV file.
 To avoid detection and rate limiting, it uses a custom user agent and implements a random delay between requests, mimicking human browsing behavior.